jvhellemondt/api-time-registration/docs/features/initial.design-document.md

 To build a scalable, event-driven time tracking system that:

-- Logs when users start and stop working
+- Logs (based on entry) when users started and stopped doing a task
-- Handles overlapping time entries with the **"last from wins"** rule
-- Supports retroactive logging and multiple time zones
 - Enables flexible queries and analytics via projections

 ---